Particular/docs.particular.net/nservicebus/dependency-injection/index.md

  * [Unity](unity.md)

-## Using an existing container
+## Using an existing instance

 The above pages all have examples of how to pass in an instance of an existing container.
-This is useful to make use of the full features of the container and share the DI behavior with NServiceBus.
+This is useful to make use of the full features and share the behavior with NServiceBus.

 partial: content

-## Plugging in the container
+## Plugging in

-If a specific container is not already supported, then create a plugin using the `IContainer` abstraction.
+If a specific library is not already supported, then create a plugin using the `IContainer` abstraction.
 Once this is created and registered, NServiceBus will use the custom container to look up its own dependencies.

 partial: custom